ns4117/Sutton_CUSP-GX6006_TermProject/README.md

   * Save the routes shapefile and use in R
 *  Download the demographics data from the URL (data is by community district)

+(Note: some data are downloaded from a website them imported in, while others are read in directly from the URL.
+Any data mentioned in the R notebook that is not included in the `data` folder has been read from an API/URL.)

 After downloading and converting the data as necessary, the remainder of the steps required to produce the visualizations are shown in the R Notebook.